Google Tag Manager on Shopify: Setup & Conversion Tracking

 The golden rule is simple: choose one method per platform and stick with it.
 Never run Shopify's native integration alongside GTM tracking for the same platform.

-For Google Analytics, I always recommend using Shopify's native GA4 integration rather than deploying it through GTM.
-Shopify's built-in integration includes automatic Improved Ecommerce tracking that would take hours to rebuild manually.
+For Google Analytics, the general recommendation is to use Shopify's native GA4 integration (via the Google & YouTube app) rather than deploying it through GTM.
+Shopify's built-in integration includes automatic ecommerce tracking that would take hours to rebuild manually, and as of August 2026 it sends an even broader set of events automatically.

 Google Ads conversion tracking - if you're using the Google & YouTube app, don't create additional conversion tags in GTM.
 Pick one or the other.